-The freemium model relies on enough customers making a purchase to cover for the fact that many users aren't paying any money.
-The users who don't pay money, however, are likely to tell their friends if they enjoy your product.
-As Libin implied, you are getting a marketing rep out of them even when you aren't getting a customer.
+The freemium business model relies on enough customers making a purchase to cover for the fact that many users aren't paying any money.
+The users who don't pay for the premium verison, however, are likely to tell their friends if they enjoy your product.
+As Libin implied, you are getting a marketing rep out of them even when you aren't getting a new customer.

 Freemium to lower customer acquisition cost (CAC)